-Applied Science Study Programme
+Applied Science Study Programmes

 Our study programmes in Applied Science are the perfect combination of academic study and work-based learning.
 Study in areas including biochemistry or forensics.

 Whether you are looking to study at higher education level, want to progress onto a science-based university course or are looking to enter employment within the science industry, these MidKent College programmes will provide you with the practical and theoretical knowledge you need.
 Find out the difference between Applied Science courses and a study programme below.

 Whether you are looking to study at higher education level, want to progress onto a science-based university course or are looking to enter employment within the science industry, these MidKent College programmes will provide you with the practical and theoretical knowledge you need.